 Goal: To reduce the electricity consumption in Baker Hall, Caruth Hall, Clyce Hall, Dean Hall, and the Hass Village on Grand below the baseline electricity consumption.

 Why: Austin College students have a long tradition of service leadership and concern for the environment.
 With this competition students can help lower the college’s impact on the environment and raise money for deserving non-profit organizations.
 View a thank you letter from Habitat for Humanity of Grayson County, a 2012 UnPlugged beneficiary, expressing both gratitude for the donation and the focus on energy use awareness.

 Prizes: Participating residents of the Village on Grand who (a) reduce their electricity use the most in October or (b) use the least amount of energy in October will be reimbursed for their entire October energy bill.
-Caruth, Clyce, Dean, and Baker Halls will cooperatively donate their prize money for West Coast wildfire relief at the end of the competition.
+Caruth, Clyce, Dean, and Baker Halls will cooperatively donate their prize money to a local charity of their choice at the end of the competition.
 The winning dorm will be awarded the official Thinking Green Championship Belt and bragging rights for the year!

-Baker Hall was victorious last year!
-Can your residence hall top its 2019 standings?
+Dean Hall was victorious last year!
+Can your residence hall top its 2020 standings?

 Frequently Asked Questions